se-edu/learningresources/contents/csharp/IntroductionToCSharp.md

 (and 10,000 globally), with an [average base pay of nearly $80,000](https://www.glassdoor.com/Salaries/c-net-developer-salary-SRCH_KO0,15.htm).

 ## Glimpse of C# Syntax

+C# is a relatively high level language and is not difficult to pick up (a little more difficult than Python and a little easier than Java.)

 Below is a sample code snippet of what a simple program in C# might look like: